 Dodd’s music career peaked in the mid-60s, with further top ten entries for The River (Le Colline Sono In Fioro) and Promises.
 Occasionally he branched out into straight acting, in theatre (a production of Twelfth Night in 1971), TV (Doctor Who in 1987) and cinema (Kenneth Branagh’s version of Hamlet in 1996).
 I remember finding Dodd funny as a child and wondering what the tax evasion case of 1989 was all about.
 I didn’t like the idea of such an odd man as Dodd behind bars, but he was acquitted and the media spotlight didn’t hurt his career.

-Ken Dodd died in his childhood home in Knotty Ash on 11 March this year, aged 90.
+Ken Dodd died in his childhood home in Knotty Ash on 11 March 2018, aged 90.
 The showbiz world mourned the loss of a beloved figure.

 Written by: Billy Uhr & Frank Capano